Tarsar Marsar Trek

 Moreover, explore the amazing clearings lying after the dense coniferous forests and spot few Gujjar huts on the way.

-Best Time to Do Tarsar Marsar Trek
+Best Time for Tarsar Marsar Trek – When to Experience Its Beauty?

 Tarsar marsar trek is a very beautiful and moderate trek in the Kashmir aru Valley, The Tarsar marsar Trek is great for those people who have a great passion for mountaineering.
 Hills and consider it a special purpose in their life.